flyingsl0ths/Concord/README.md

--- Create the position class with a populate function -- The component variable is the actual Component given to an Entity -- The x and y variables are values we pass in when we create the Component Concord.component(id, "position" function(component, x, y)
+-- Create the position class with a populate function -- The component variable is the actual Component given to an Entity -- The x and y variables are values we pass in when we create the Component Concord.component(id, "position", function(component, x, y)
     component.x = x or 0
     component.y = y or 0
 end)